 Applying an excess to the policy or reducing the out-patients treatment to £1000 is a way you can save money.
 Opting to remove cover for psychiatric care altogether is a good cost containment option.

 Most policies available are flexible and can be tailored to suit the individual needs of all members.

 Policies are often split into the following three levels:

 - Budget or Core cover

-Many of the providers also offer different hospital banding where the high charging hospitals will normally show on the highest band.
+Many insurers offer different hospital banding where the high charging hospitals will be on the most expensive option.
 Members should only go to hospitals within the list shown on their own membership.

 There are many other products associated with private medical insurance such as Dental insurance, Health Screening, Occupational health, EAP’s and cash plans.
 They all offer different benefits and have values in their own right.
-Many groups and corporate schemes could have more than one product running alongside their private medical insurance policy.
+Many groups and corporate schemes could have more than one product running at the same time.